wzh3839188/article.angular/README.md

+##Description
+This project base on angular-seed。Used to show article which crawled by article.web(https://github.com/wzh3839188/article.web)。
+Start project as angular-seed.The entrance is http://localhost:8000/index

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.